-Some books are divided into parts, with each part comprising of chapters.
-Often, parts use a number such as Part I, Part II and Part III.
+Some books are divided into parts, with each part comprising chapters.
+Often, parts use a number such as Part I, Part II, and Part III.

 An author writes an epilogue to bring closure to a story.

-The author might speak directly to the reader and discuss the fates of the characters or add information that was not entirely relevant to the story.
+The author might speak directly to the reader and discuss the characters’ fates or add information that was not entirely relevant to the story.

-It is rare nowadays to include an afterword in a book.
+It is rare nowadays to include an afterword.
 But if you want to use one, it might deal with the origins of the story or add more context.

-You might add a conclusion to a nonfiction book to summarise the arguments contained in the book.
+You might add a conclusion to a nonfiction title to summarise the arguments contained in the book.

 It is like a p.s. added at the bottom of a letter.
 It is an afterthought.

 An Appendix only appears in nonfiction or historical works.
 It usually includes sources or documents cited in the text.